Porky's Pooch

 Porky's Pooch is a 1941 Warner Bros.
 Looney Tunes cartoon directed by Bob Clampett.
 The short was released on December 27, 1941, and stars Porky Pig.

-This is the last short Bob Clampett directed that used his old unit, which would ultimately be inherited by Norman McCabe the same year.
-Clampett directed shorts using Tex Avery's former unit from this point forward.
+This is the last short Bob Clampett directed using the "Katz" unit, which would be given to Norman McCabe the same year.
+Clampett would continue directing shorts using Tex Avery's former unit from that point forward.

 The short was remade in 1947 as Chuck Jones's Little Orphan Airedale, which introduced the finalized and recognizable character of Charlie Dog, although it was confirmed that the dog in this cartoon is actually Charlie dog's first prototype.